-- 1. The premises are not used exclusively for early childhood activities.
-The institution is self- sufficient during its hours of operation and is not dependent on facilities that are used by other occupants of the premises. - 2.
+- 1. The building is approved by the parish council for use as an early childhood institution. - 2.
+The premises are used exclusively for early childhood activities.
+No portion of the building is used as a residence or for other activities unrelated to early childhood development. - 3.
+The premises are approved by the Jamaica Fire Brigade. - 4.
 Premises are not located in an area that allows exposure to air pollution; abandoned pits, wells or other similar dangerous areas; exposure to radiation or other harmful environmental agents.